Skip to main content

 County boards of equalization, appointment of members to, Revenue Commissioner authorize to make appointments under certain conditions, process for filling vacancies, per diem increased for active members, Secs.
 40-3-2, 40-3-4, 40-3-7, 40-3-8 am'd.

-This bill would authorize the Commissioner of the Department of Revenue to make appointments to the board from nominations submitted by any of the nominating bodies in the event that a nominating body fails to submit a nomination.
+• Authorizes the Commissioner of Revenue to appoint board members from nominations submitted by any nominating body if a nominated body fails to submit nominations.

-This bill would provide a process for filling vacancies and would authorize the chairperson of the county commission to appoint a temporary board member for a period not to exceed 45 days to fill the vacancy pending an appointment by the Commissioner of Revenue.
+• Establishes a vacancy filling process and allows the county commission chair to appoint a temporary board member for up to 45 days pending a full appointment by the Commissioner of Revenue.

-This bill would also increase the per diem rate for active board member from $35 to $100 and update the qualifications for board members.
+• Raises the per diem for active board members from $35 to $100 and updates the qualifications for board members.

 Subjects